LucasDelfino92/morrowindsharp/setup.md

 **Display**
 - You should select your resolution and refresh rate.
-- Set your **Antialiasing** and **Anisotropic filtering** settings to the values reported in the **Config** tab.
+- **Antialiasing** and **Anisotropic filtering** settings should be set to the values reported in the **Config** tab.
-- Turn **VSync** on to prevent screen-tearing.

 **Windowed mode**
-- Most users then to ALT+TAB during gameplay.
+- Most users like to ALT+TAB during gameplay.
 However, if you want to maximize performance at the cost of stability when ALT+TABbing, you should uncheck this option.

 **Renderer**
-- Check **Enable shaders**.
 - Higher **Menu UI scaling** settings will scale up the UI.
 If you are playing on high resolutions (1080p and higher) I recommend starting with values at 1,20.
 - Lower **FPS Limiter** settings will increase the consistency of your framerate.
 I personally set it to **60**.

 **Shader setup...**
 - On the **Set active shaders** window, click **Modding >>>**.
 Double clicking on the **Available shaders** makes them **Active shaders**, meaning the game will run them.
-- For now, set your shader combination as follows.
+- For now, set your shader combination as follows by double-clicking on the shaders.
 ```
 SSAO HQ
 Underwater Effects